What Has to Be Disclosed When Selling a House in Texas?

 Sec 5.008 of the Texas Property Code is below.
-In short, you don’t have to disclose a death on the property unrelated to the condition of the property, HIV status of any occupants of the property, and won’t be held responsible for any conditions that you are truly unaware of.
+In short, you don't have to disclose a death in a house in Texas unrelated to the condition of the property, the HIV status of any occupants of the property, and won't be held responsible for any conditions that you are truly unaware of.

 Sec 5.008 (c) A seller or seller's agent shall have no duty to make a disclosure or release information related to whether a death by natural causes, suicide, or accident unrelated to the condition of the property occurred on the property or whether a previous occupant had, may have had, has, or may have AIDS, HIV related illnesses, or HIV infection.

 Sec 5.008 (d) The notice shall be completed to the best of seller's belief and knowledge as of the date the notice is completed and signed by the seller.
 If the information required by the notice is unknown to the seller, the seller shall indicate that fact on the notice, and by that act is in compliance with this section.